KMArtwork/can-of-books-backend/README.md

 **Author**: Kawika Miller & Reed Vogt

-**Version**: 1.0.1 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.0.2 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 This app will allow a user to keep a record of various books that they enjoy, or books that that want to read in the future, and allows the user to view/add/remove them as they please.

 ## Getting Started
+**If running this app locally:**
+  - Requires both the backend and frontend project folders
+  - Dependencies will need to be installed
+    - express
+    - cors
+    - dotenv
+    - mongoose
+    - nodemon (optional)
-If running this app locally it will require both the backend and frontend project folders.
-Both the backend and the frontend need to be started by running the command 'npm start'.
+  - Both the backend and the frontend need to be started by running the command `npm start`.
+    - If nodemon has been installed, start the server by running the command `npx nodemon server.js`
+  - Add a `.env` file to project folder, should include:
+    - PORT
+      - suggest using 3001 (e.g. `PORT=3001`)
+    - DATABASE_URL
+      - If you are a Code Fellows instructor or TA you should have access to the database url
+      - If you are not then get your own database url >:)
+**If running this app from deployed site**
+- Everything should work as is!

 ## Architecture
 Node.js, Express.js, Mongoose, MongoDB, CORS, dotenv